Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

 ► Description:
   Creatures and destroyable objects do not drop any items unless the previous biome boss has been defeated.
   Pickable items and chests cannot be picked/opened under the same conditions.
   Resources from each biome are automatically unlocked when the relevant boss is defeated.
 There is no need for CLIENT relogs or SERVER restarts.
+However, the immediate area will need to be reloaded by leaving until unloaded by distance.

 ► Mid-Game Toggling:
   Toggling mid-game requires CLIENT relog or reloading area.
 Reloading area means walking/teleporting away from the current zone and coming back.
 This only applies for destroyable objects like Copper Mines.
 Pickables and chests will be affected immediately.
 Creatures will be affected if they are new.